-11. Program and Non-Program Income, Regulatory Citation, 70 FR 61039, Oct.
+10. Program and Non-Program Income, Regulatory Citation, 70 FR 61039, Oct.
 20, 2005

 Estimated fee income to manage the program comes from two sources.
 Fees associated with the loans financed by federal capitalization grants are considered program income and all other fees from loans are considered non-program income.
-The estimate of program income and non-program income for state fiscal year 2024 are \$1,465,045 and \$2,992,570, respectively.
-Fee income is used to fund the administration of the SRF program at the DEP and the MMBB, support other water quality related positions within the DEP, and may be used to fund loans for eligible CWSRF projects.
+The estimate of program income and non-program income for state fiscal year 2025 are \$\frac{\mathbb{S}1,847,376}{\text{ and }\mathbb{S}6,934,471}\$, respectively.
+Fee income is used to fund the administration of the SRF program at the DEP and the MMBB, support 2.5 water quality related positions within the DEP, and may be used to fund loans for eligible CWSRF projects.
+The 2.5 water quality related positions within DEP uses non-program fee income.
+These funds will also be used to upgrade the software needed to administer the funds.

-12. Congressional Appropriations Acts Additional Subsidy Authority
+11. Congressional Appropriations Acts Additional Subsidy Authority